-The Corporation is exposed to interest rate risks associated with floating rate debt and refinancing of its long-term debt.
+The Corporation is exposed to interest rate risks associated with floating rate debt and refinancing of its longterm debt.
 Regulated interest rate variances from forecast for rate-setting purposes are recovered through future rates using a regulatory deferral account approved by the BCUC, while interest costs from variances in volumes of short-term borrowings from those forecast for rate-setting purposes are subject to sharing between customers and the Corporation.
 There can be no assurance that such deferral mechanisms will exist in the future as they are dependent on future regulatory decisions and orders.
 An inability to flow through these costs could have a material adverse effect on the Corporation's results of operations and financial position.
-In November 2023, the Department of Finance Canada tabled revised draft legislation to implement certain tax proposals that are intended to limit the deductibility of certain interest costs and financing expenses in computing income for tax purposes (the "EIFEL Proposals").
-Legislation is expected to be enacted in 2024 with an effective date of January 1, 2024.
+In November 2023, the Department of Finance Canada tabled revised draft legislation to implement certain tax proposals that are intended to limit the deductibility of certain interest costs and financing expenses in computing income for tax purposes (the "EIFEL" rules).
+Legislation was enacted in June 2024 with an effective date of January 1, 2024.
 The new legislation may adversely impact the amount of tax payable by the Corporation, which in turn could have an impact on customer rates.